Getting Started with Artillery: A Step-by-Step Guide for Load Testing Newbies

 In this example, we have two test scenarios.
 The first scenario performs a GET request to the root URL, while the second scenario performs a POST request to create a new user.

-2. Running the test and analyzing the results
+2. Running the Test and Analyzing the Results

-To run your load test, open your terminal or command prompt, navigate to the directory where your test script is located, and run the following command: artillery run your_test_script.yaml.
 Artillery will start executing the test scenarios and provide real-time feedback on the progress of the test.
 Once the test is completed, Artillery will generate a detailed report with performance metrics and analysis.

 When analyzing the results of your load test, pay attention to key metrics such as response time, throughput, and error rate.
 These metrics can help you identify performance bottlenecks and areas for improvement.
 Look for any anomalies or patterns in the data that can indicate issues with your application's performance under load.